open-telemetry/opentelemetry-java-instrumentation/instrumentation/log4j/log4j-context-data/log4j-context-data-2.17/library-autoconfigure/README.md

 - `span_id`
 - `trace_flags`

-If you want to customize the names of these keys, you can set system property or environment variable:
+These keys can be customized using the following system properties or environment variables:

 | System property                                       | Environment variable                              |
 |-------------------------------------------------------|---------------------------------------------------|